-All overseas students holding student visas and enrolled at Abbotsleigh must be enrolled as Boarding students.
+All overseas students holding student visas and enrolled at Abbotsleigh must be enrolled as Boarding students, or as Day students living with their parents in Sydney.
 Boarding is a long-term commitment unless the School has previously agreed in writing to the contrary.
 Students enrolled as Boarders are expected to remain as boarders for the full duration of their enrolment at Abbotsleigh.